What Is a Cranial Prosthesis? A Simple Guide

 Caring for a human hair prosthesis is different from caring for your own hair, but it’s just as simple once you know the basics.
 To preserve the quality, wash it only when necessary—typically every 7 to 10 wears.
 When you do wash it, use a sulfate-free shampoo and conditioner formulated for color-treated hair.
 Always let it air dry on a wig stand to help it keep its shape.
 If you need to use heat styling tools, be sure to apply a heat protectant spray and use the lowest temperature setting.
 It’s also a good idea to protect your wig from harsh sunlight or extreme weather to prevent the hair from drying out or fading.

-Professional Cleaning and Styling
+When to Get Professional Cleaning and Styling

 While your daily care routine will keep your prosthesis looking great, scheduling an occasional professional service can significantly extend its life.
 Wig specialists have the right tools and expertise to handle delicate tasks like deep conditioning treatments, color refreshing, or even minor repairs to the cap.
 They can also help you restyle your wig if you’re looking for a change, all while protecting its integrity.
 A professional can also give you personalized advice on the best products for your specific wig, as different cap constructions and hair types have unique needs.
 Think of it as a spa day for your hair that keeps it looking flawless.

-How to Store Your Wig to Make It Last
+How to Properly Store Your Wig

 How you store your prosthesis when you’re not wearing it makes a huge difference.
 The best way to maintain its shape and style is to place it on a wig stand or a mannequin head.
 This prevents the cap from getting misshapen and keeps the hair from tangling.
 Find a spot away from direct sunlight, dust, and excess moisture, like on a dresser or inside a closet.
 If you need to travel, carefully fold the wig and place it in a silk or satin bag to reduce friction and tangles.
 Proper storage is a simple habit that protects your investment and ensures your wig is ready to wear whenever you need it.